 The University of Oregon Police Department provides 24-hour services to protect the safety of the University of Oregon campus community and is part of the integrated campus response to issues of sexual harassment.

-Information provided to UOPD will be shared with staff in the Office of Affirmative Action and Equal Opportunity and the Office of the Dean of Students so that support and accomodations can be provided to the survivor, and so that necessary steps can be taken by the institution to help protect the survivor and the campus community.
+Information provided to UOPD will be shared with staff in the Office of Investigations and Civil Rights Compliance and the Office of the Dean of Students so that support and accommodations can be provided to the survivor, and so that necessary steps can be taken by the institution to help protect the survivor and the campus community.

 UOPD and its partners are committed to using survivor-centered, trauma-informed approaches that minimize discomfort or distress for survivors.